 And if you have a standing compost pile, you will need tools to aerate the pile by turning it.

 Here are a handy items that you can use to turn your compost pile and get it working for you.
 None of these will break your gardening bank!

-- Golf Clubs.
+- Old golf clubs.
 Put the base of the club at the bottom of the pile and lift the compost slightly

-- Old curtain rods, especially the ones with the corner shape are great for lifting compost.
+- Recycled curtain rods, especially the ones with the corner shape are great for lifting compost.

 - Insert long pieces of rebar into the center of the compost pile and out through the edges of the bin.
 Next, have two people stand on either side and move them side to side to aerate the pile